 The Equal Career Paths Project focuses on the structural hurdles for early-career researchers.
-The crucial qualification phase toward a professorship often coincides with the stage in life where these early-career researchers are starting a family.
-Caring responsibilities for family members can also represent an additional burden in some cases.
+The crucial qualification phase toward a professorship often coincides with the life stage where these early-career researchers are looking to start a family, a further challenge.
+In addition to numerous caring responsibilities, women also predominantly carry the mental load in the family, further widening the divide between partners and genders.
 Among other things, the project shows how a partnership-based distribution of care responsibilities can be negotiated and what this could look like.
 An intersectional approach is adopted as far as possible.

 Furthermore, the project offers targeted training and information events on further qualification and career planning.
-Gender-specific differences in the perception of, for example, professional and leadership skills and the power of stereotyped roles are addressed.
-Knowledge on how these often unconscious prejudices can be counteracted will be shared.
+Gender-specific differences in the perception of, for example, leadership skills and the power of stereotyped roles are addressed.
+Knowledge of how these often unconscious prejudices can be counteracted will be shared.

-Students, doctoral candidates, and post-docs are offered the opportunity to look at the topic of starting a family in workshops and consultations, to plan their careers, to pursue their own ideas and goals, and to communicate and negotiate.
-Employees and executives at the University are informed about gender-specific career advancement in the project and are made more aware of this topic in training sessions.
-The project is funded by the Universities of Excellence Initiative.
+Students, doctoral candidates, postdocs, and all members of staff and leaders at the University are offered the opportunity to look at the topic of starting a family in workshops and consultations, to plan their careers, to pursue their own ideas and goals, and to communicate and negotiate.

 - Download: Allensbach Study "Setting the Course for Sharing Responsibilities in Family and Career" (de)

 - "Was verdient die Frau" Project (de)